-So are you interested? .........are you ready to go on a witch hunt?...........come on then!
+Are you ready to go on a witch hunt? …come on then!

-By 11th November 2012 the clusters of flowers from one of the witch hazels in my garden – Hamamelis x intermedia 'Jelena' had just started to unfurl their magic.
+By 11th November 2012 the clusters of flowers from one of the witch hazels in my garden – Hamamelis x intermedia Jelena had just started to unfurl their magic.
 The flowers usually remain on the shrub for about 6 weeks and normally I have flowers from December right through until February on ‘Jelena’.

-Hamamelis x intermedia 'Jelena' was my first purchase almost 11 years ago and I must admit that I was shocked at the price.
+Hamamelis x intermedia Jelena was my first purchase almost 11 years ago and I must admit that I was shocked at the price.
 Let’s just say that they are an investment as grafted or budded shrubs are always that bit more expensive.

 After 11 years and now about 2 metres tall that investment is really showing it’s magic in the garden.

 The flowers are frost resistant.
 The plant produces a sugar called hamamelose which has the same effect as antifreeze and stops the flowers from freezing.
 Just like the snowdrops I wrote about a few years ago Snowdrops – Natures Antifreeze.

 If you already have a witch hazel in your garden you’ll maybe never have noticed but the 4 spidery petals curl up more on cold nights to also protect themselves.

 #1 Here in Scotland they need to be planted in full sun while in sunnier locations further south they might prefer a more dappled shade position.

 #2 All you need is a sheltered spot with good well drained soil – preferably on the acidic side.

 #6 As most witch hazels for sale are grafted or budded you might find that the odd shoot from the rootstock – Hamamelis virginiana will appear near the base of the plant.
 In all the years of growing Jelena I’ve only had to pull off a few suckers twice.

 #7 Pruning is never drastic and if needed a little can be done in April.
 Prune the previous years growth back to two buds.

 You can read more more about the horticulturalist Jelena de Belder here.
 They later discovered Hamamelis x intermedia ‘Diane’ and named it after their daughter.
-That same piece of land is now Kalmthout Arboretum which is renowned across Europe for its collection of Hamamelis.
+That same piece of land is now Kalmthout Arboretum.
+It’s renowned across Europe for its collection of Hamamelis.